Papers

 Introduction to Language Agent Vulnerabilities

-In their scholarly examination, Mo et al. delve into the intricate field of language agents, which have profoundly transformed how artificial intelligence interacts through language.
+In their scholarly examination, Mo et al. explore the intricate field of language agents, which have profoundly transformed how artificial intelligence interacts through language.
 The researchers' substantial contribution highlights the flexibility and prowess of language agents towards reasoning, planning, and executing tasks across various domains.
 Despite their potential, the paper casts light on a pivotal concern: the susceptibility of these agents to adversarial attacks.
 As language agents begin to interface with external components, their exposure to multifaceted risks escalates.
 The paper meticulously outlines the potential adversarial threats against language agents, providing a framework for understanding the full gamut of vulnerabilities.

 A Unified Conceptual Framework